arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	}
 	````

-1. Add the following highlighted line to the **dependsOn** property to set the dependency to the SQL Server.
+11. Add the following highlighted line to the **dependsOn** property to set the dependency on the SQL Server.

 	<!-- mark:4 -->
 	````JavaScript